cucumber/docs/content/implementations/ruby/ruby-on-rails.md

 rake cucumber
 ```

-### Other ways of running features
+### Other ways of running Features

-You can also run specific features directly with cucumber:
+You can also run specific Features directly with Cucumber:

 ```
 cucumber --require features --require lib features/subdir/ cucumber --require features --require lib features/some-nifty.feature
 ```

-And using autospec with a similar setting (`--require features --require lib`), applied in your project's /cucumber.yml:
+And using autospec with a similar setting (`--require features --require lib`), applied in your project's `cucumber.yml`:

 ```
 autotest-all: --require features --require lib --format progress features